Can Birds Drink Milk?

 • Pigeons – Naturally drink a milk-like substance called crop milk to feed young.

-• Sparrows – Have shown ability to process lactose.
+• Sparrows – Have shown the ability to process lactose.

 • Crows – Can scavenge dairy without issue.

-All other birds are best avoided giving milk.
+All other birds are best avoided by giving milk.
 Their digestive systems just can’t handle it.

 Healthy Alternatives to Milk for Birds